arthur-user/Socket-Chat-API/readme.md

-## Once the servers is running, Swagger documentation is available at:
+## Once the servers are running, Swagger documentation is available at:

 http://localhost:5000/api-docs